donno2048/snake/docs/template.md

 How little is {size} bytes?

-- Even a simple sentance like this one weighs more than 60 bytes.
+- Even a simple sentence like this one weighs more than 60 bytes.
 - And so does this arbitrary pair of emojis: 👩🏼‍❤️‍💋‍👨🏼👩🏼‍❤️‍💋‍👨🏼
 - An **empty** C program compiled with `gcc -w -xc - <<< "main;"` on {platform} is {empty_size} bytes.
 - An empty C program compiled with size optimization, no startup code, no standard libraries, no `main` or `_start` functions, no symbol information, and no code at all, compiled with `gcc -Os -nostartfiles -nodefaultlibs --entry 0 -Wl,--strip-all -xc /dev/null` on {platform} is {optimized_size} bytes.